NoeCifuentes/cs283/2-StudentDB/a2-questions.md

         }
     }
     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
-Address in your answer why it work work, but also think about any potential problems it could cause.
+Address in your answer why it would work, but also think about any potential problems it could cause.

-    > **ANSWER:** _start here_
+    > **Answer:** Dynamically allocating memory allows the function to safely return a pointer to the caller, but it introduces the risk of memory leaks if the caller forgets to free the allocated memory. also `malloc()` can fail returning `NULL` which needs error handling.
+Mismanagement of heap memory will lead to crashes.

-4. Lets take a look at how storage is managed for our simple database.
+4. Let's take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
-Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
-Now that we have an empty database lets add a few students and see what is happening under the covers.
+Let's start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
+Now that we have an empty database, let's add a few students and see what is happening under the covers.
 Consider the following sequence of commands:

     ```bash
     > ./sdbsc -a 1 john doe 345